life-itself/web3/guide/index.md

 This claim argues that blockchain technology can support more democratic, distributed governance and that, by revolutionizing systems of governance, web3 can facilitate cooperative solutions to collective action problems such as climate change.

-### Evaluation of claim
+### Evaluation: Mostly False

-Our evaluation of this claim is that while there are examples of DAOs facilitating distributed governance, we are yet to find an example of a DAO solving a collective action problem.
+While there are examples of DAOs facilitating distributed governance, we are yet to find an example of a DAO solving a collective action problem.

 ### Content